 “I loved the inspiration, the positivity and how simple Tommy keeps things,” Mortimer says.
 “I realized as I got deeper into the story that it’s a great way to live: to have these things you are passionate about and to value the importance of friendships.”

 Visit DawnWallFilm.com for more info.
-It’s available on iTunes to purchase Nov.
-20, 2018.
+It’s available on iTunes to purchase and on streaming services.

 Tori Peglar loved hearing the behind-the scenes stories about The Dawn Wall over coffee with co-director Pete Mortimer.